SAN JOSÉ PUBLIC LIBRARY – FACILITIES & CUSTOMER EXPERIENCE PLAN

 Reimagining King Library

 The Dr. Martin Luther King Jr. Library operates as a unique joint-use facility shared between San José Public Library and San José State University.
 To explore how this partnership could be strengthened and how library spaces could better embody SJPL's strategic roles, I developed a series of illustrated floor plan concepts that reimagine each level with distinct programming focus areas.
-Though not included in the final adopted plan, these explorations were presented to SJPL leadership to demonstrate how cultural placemaking, educational programming, and civic engagement could be spatially activated across the building's multiple floors.
+These explorations were presented to SJPL leadership to demonstrate how cultural placemaking, educational programming, and civic engagement could be spatially activated across the building's multiple floors.

 Ground Floor: